Mapping grass and wildflower habitats

 Step by step

-- Using the Grass and Wildflowers Worksheet, ask learners to examine grasses and observe their distinctive characteristics of hollow stems and narrow leaves that wrap the stem.
-Ask learners if they can find any grass flowers or seedheads.
+2. Using the Grass and wildflowers worksheet, the first activity encourages learners to get to know grasses and notice their distinctive characteristics – hollow stems and narrow leaves that wrap the stem.
+Can they find any grass flowers or seedheads?

-- Pick a random location in the grass or wildflowers and ask learners to mark out a 1m x 1m area using metre sticks or a quadrat – this is their ‘example area’.
+3. For the second activity, ask learners to mark out a 1m x 1m area in the grass or wildflowers using metre sticks or a quadrat – this is their ‘example area’.
 For younger children, you could sit them in groups of four, with teddy bear legs out and feet touching, or use a hula hoop.

-- Ask the learners to search for as many different leaf shapes as they can find in their example area.
+4. Ask the learners to search for as many different leaf shapes as they can find in their example area.
 Ask them to get close to the ground and part the grass with their hands to spot any tiny plants growing below.
+Do they think the example area is A) all grass, B) mostly grass, with some other plants, or C) mostly other plants (using the diagrams provided)?

-- Ask the learners to record a tally of how many different leaf shapes they find in their example area.
+5. For the third activity, ask learners to record a tally of how many different leaf shapes they find in their example area.
 You could also ask them to draw each leaf shape.

 Reflection

 Encourage learners to think about the distinct types of wildlife inhabiting short grass, long grass, or wildflower areas.
-Consider how interventions, such as allowing portions of grass to grow long or planting wildflowers that attract wildlife, may alter the types of animals and plants present.
-You could also discuss potential enhancements to the grassland areas on your site, focusing on improvements for both people and nature.
+Consider how actions, such as allowing portions of grass to grow long or planting wildflowers that attract wildlife, may alter the types of animals and plants present.
+You could also discuss potential improvements to the grassland areas on your site, focusing on improvements for both people and nature.